jratharv/Inclusion-detection-system/README.md

 AI-powered safety systems

-TO INSTALL OTHER MODULE USE
-pip install flask flask-socketio eventlet tensorflow numpy matplotlib
+TO INSTALL OTHER PYTHON MODULE AND RUN THIS pip install flask flask-socketio eventlet tensorflow numpy matplotlib